Tier list

 An example of a tier list, subjectively ranking fruits.
 Higher tiers represent a more favorable ranking.
 The letters are inspired by grading in education, especially in Japanese culture, which may include an 'S' grade.

-A tier list is a concept originating in video game culture where playable characters or other in-game elements are subjectively ranked by their respective viability as part of a list.
-Characters listed high on a tier list of a specific game are considered to be powerful characters compared to lower-scoring characters, and are therefore more likely to be used in high-level competitive settings like tournaments.
+A tier list is a ranking system where items are subjectively arranged in tiers from the best to worst.
+The concept originated in video game culture where playable characters or other in-game elements are ranked by their tournament viability.
+In addition to video game elements, tier lists have been used to rank items from other subjects, such as films, sports teams, logos, animals, and tabletop games.
+The purpose of a tier list is usually to give room for discussion in the subject, to create an easily understandable overview, or simply to entertain.

 Tier lists are a popular method of classifying the cast of playable characters in fighting games such as the Tekken and Super Smash Bros. series; multiplayer online battle arena titles such as League of Legends and Dota series; hero shooter titles such as Overwatch and Apex Legends; and action role-playing games with playable party members like Genshin Impact.

-Tier lists have been used to rank elements from other subjects aside from video games, such as films, sports teams, logos, animals, and tabletop games.
-Their purpose is usually to give room for discussion in the subject, to create an easily understandable overview, or simply to entertain.